 - Ca’Rezzonica Palace and Museum

-- Squaro boat yards
+- Squaro Boat yards in Venice

 - A surprise inside Saint Pantaleone church (aka San Pantalon)

 - Narrow alleys of Venice